11 Best Screenwriting Software of 2023 (Free and Paid)

 - Color-coded features for easy reference and organization

-- Highly customizable (changes the layout and modify interface)
+- Highly customizable (changes the layout and modifies interface)

 - Includes a custom ‘NaviDock’ interface (this can contrast your script based on a variety of factors)

 - Offers professionally compiled templates